Spectroscopic (Telluric) Standards

 Exposure Times for Standards

-Because spectra are often obtained in better conditions than those specified in Phase2, exposure times on standard stars be set conservatively.
-For GNIRS one can refer to this table for guidance.
+Observations are often obtained in better conditions than those specified in Phase2, so standard star exposure times should be set conservatively.
+For reference, here are the GNIRS Telluric standard exposure time guidelines.

 1-5um Spectral Features in Standard Stars: Which Spectral Type is Best?